 The two-day event, which took place April 7 and 8 at Pontifical Gregorian University, aimed to build on a previous meeting in December 2016 co-hosted by Georgetown’s Berkley Center for Religion, Peace, and World Affairs, the U.S. Department of State, and Caritas International.
 The first event, which yielded a report and accompanying call to action around faith engagement on AMR, convened global health experts and direct health care providers representing religious organizations.

-This time, organizers from the Berkley Center and Georgetown University Medical Center (GUMC) aimed to take the work to the next level.
+This time, organizers from the Berkley Center and the Georgetown University Global Health Initiative aimed to take the work to the next level.
 Beyond underscoring the urgency of the topic, this workshop spotlighted the experiences of faith-based or faith-inspired organizations that have been working since the 2016 meeting to build awareness and political will around AMR in countries where the need is greatest.
 It also identified priority areas for intervention, and discussed what would be involved in establishing a potential platform for future collaboration and information-sharing.

 Faith-inspired organizations of many kinds are well-placed to be formidable allies in the fight against AMR, said Jesse Goodman, MD, MPH, professor of medicine and director of the Center on Medical Product Access, Safety and Stewardship (COMPASS) at GUMC.

 “Several organizations have already started to make real progress on addressing AMR in their communities and in healthcare,” said Goodman, an expert in infectious disease who also participated in the 2016 meeting.
 “These are the people who are not only providing services, but are looked up to as leaders in their own communities and networks.”

 Meeting and Learning from Providers and Communities Where They Are